rocky-linux/documentation/docs/labs/security/lab3-auditing_the_system.md

 ### To configure Tripwire

-Configuring Tripwire involves (if needed) customizing the Tripwire configuration file, customizing the policy file, and then running the configuration script.
+Configuring Tripwire involves (if needed) customizing the Tripwire configuration file, the policy file, and then running the configuration script.
 The script will prompt you for a passphrase that will be used to sign/protect the configuration file, the policy file and the database file.

 1. Change your pwd to Tripwire’s working directory: Type: